 - Living a balanced life

-The SMART Recovery program recognizes that the participants may be in any of the 6 stages of change and different exercises are helpful at the different stages.
+The program recognizes that the participants may be in any of the six stages of change and different exercises are helpful at the various stages.
 The Stages are;

-- Pre-contemplation stage – At this stage the participant does not see the problem.
-They show up for therapy because they have received pressure from others such as their parents.
+- Pre-contemplation – At this stage, the participant does not see the problem.
+They show up for therapy because they have received pressure from others, such as their parents.
 They resist change and are always blaming other factors for their problem.
 They feel hopeless.

-- Contemplation stage- They finally acknowledge they have a problem and they seek ways of solving the problem.
-They struggle to understand their problem and the solutions available.
+- Contemplation – They acknowledge they have a problem and seek solutions to the problem.
+They struggle to understand their situation and the solutions available.

-- Preparation stage – In this stage people have started planning to take action and start making adjustments before they can begin to change their behavior.
+- Preparation – In this stage, people have started planning to make adjustments before changing their behavior.

-- Action stage- They start making behavior changes as they learn how to overcome tendencies of their unwanted behavior.
-They start to get new insight and develop new skills.
+- Action – They start making behavior changes as they learn how to overcome the tendencies of their unwanted behavior.
+They begin to get new insight and develop new skills.

-- Maintenance stage – Action is not the end of change.
-There must be a strong commitment to maintenance to avoid relapse.
+- Maintenance – Action is not the end of change.
+There must be a solid commitment to avoid relapse.

-- Termination or graduation – They express confidence and enjoy self-control.
-They have adopted a new self-image that is consistent to the desired behavior and lifestyle.
+- Graduation – They express confidence and enjoy self-control.
+Grads have adopted a new self-image consistent with the desired behavior and lifestyle.

-Processes refer to activities that are initiated regularly to effect change.
-The SMART Recovery’s process of change are;
+Processes refer to activities that affect change.
+The method of change is;

 - Social liberation – external environment considerations that can help in changing